hsjoberg/blixt-wallet/README.md

 The wallet uses lnd that is young and might have bugs.
 Check [lnd bug list here](https://github.com/lightningnetwork/lnd/issues?q=is%3Aissue+is%3Aopen+label%3Abug).

+## Translation

+You can contribute to the project by translating the app via [Transifex](https://www.transifex.com/blixt-wallet/blixt-wallet).

 ## Build Steps

 Blixt targets three platforms right now: Web, Android and iOS.